TL;DR

 Email drip campaigns can be differentiated by purpose, target, or industry.

-• Educational email drip campaigns and more.
+- Educational campaign and more.

-• Cold email drip campaigns
+- Cold email drip campaign

-• Subscriber email drip campaigns
+- Subscriber email drip campaign

-• User email drip campaigns
+- User email drip campaign

 You can also find dozens of email drip campaigns based on the industry: